The Shining (film): European version

 For its release in Europe, Kubrick cut about 25 minutes from the film.
 The excised scenes included: a longer meeting between Jack and Watson at the hotel; Danny being attended by a doctor (Anne Jackson), including references to Tony and how Jack once injured Danny in a drunken rage; more footage of Hallorann's attempts to get to the hotel during the snowstorm, including a sequence with a garage attendant (Tony Burton); extended dialogue scenes at the hotel; and a scene where Wendy discovers a group of skeletons in the hotel lobby during the climax.
 Jackson and Burton are credited in the European print, despite their scenes having been excised from the movie.
 According to Harlan, Kubrick decided to cut some sequences because the film was "not very well received", and also after Warner Brothers had complained about its ambiguity and length.

 The scene when Jack writes obsessively on the typewriter "All work and no play makes Jack a dull boy" was re-shot a number of times, but changing the language of the typed copy to Italian, French, Spanish, and German, in order to match the respective dubbed languages.

 Three alternative takes were used in a British television commercial.

 Television

 The U.S. network television premiere of The Shining (on The ABC Friday Night Movie of May 6, 1983) started with a placard saying, "Tonight's Film Deals With the Supernatural, As a Possessed Man Attempts to Destroy His Family."
 With the movie's ambiguities, it is not known how Kubrick felt about or if he agreed with this proclamation.
 The placard also said that the film was edited for television and warned about the content.
+As the film's shots were composed with eventual television broadcast in mind, the version broadcast on ABC in 1983 was simply an open matte of the film released in theaters at 1.85:1.

 Home media

-The Shining was released on VHS and Betamax in 1981 following its theatrical run, and on LaserDisc in 1990.
+The following table summarizes the home media release history of The Shining.
+Its data are drawn from Jonathan Rinzler and Lee Unkrich's 2023 book Stanley Kubrick's The Shining.